lcorrealopes/home/index.md

 ## Papers

-- **Lucas C. Lopes**, Pavel Shumyatsky & Pavel A. Zalesskii (2024) <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Paper1LSZ.pdf">Profinite groups with abelian Sylow subgroups</a>, Communications in Algebra, DOI: <a href="https://doi.org/10.1080/00927872.2023.2239352">10.1080/00927872.2023.2239352</a>.
+- **Lucas C. Lopes**, Pavel Shumyatsky & Pavel A. Zalesskii (2024) <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Paper1LSZ.pdf">Profinite groups with abelian Sylow subgroups</a>, **Communications in Algebra**, DOI: <a href="https://doi.org/10.1080/00927872.2023.2239352">10.1080/00927872.2023.2239352</a>.

-- **Lucas C. Lopes** & Pavel A. Zalesskii (2025) <a href="https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms.70330">Prosoluble subgroups of the profinite completion of the fundamental group of compact 3-manifolds</a>, Journal of the London Mathematical Society, DOI: <a href="https://doi.org/10.1112/jlms.70330">10.1112/jlms.70330</a>.
+- **Lucas C. Lopes** & Pavel A. Zalesskii (2025) <a href="https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms.70330">Prosoluble subgroups of the profinite completion of the fundamental group of compact 3-manifolds</a>, **Journal of the London Mathematical Society**, DOI: <a href="https://doi.org/10.1112/jlms.70330">10.1112/jlms.70330</a>.

+- A cohomological translation of the Kaplansky radical for profinite groups (joint with S. Blumer, J. Feuerpfeil, C. Quadrelli): *soon*.

+- (Temporary title) Frattini cover of *PSL_2(q)* (joint with T. Weigel): *in preparation*.

 - (Temporary title) Pro-*C* subgroups of the fundamental group of acylindrical profinite graphs of profinite groups (joint with P. Zalesskii): *in preparation*.

-- (Temporary title) Kaplansky radical for profinite groups (joint with S. Blumer, J. Feuerpfeil, C. Quadrelli): *in preparation*.

-- (Temporary title) Frattini cover of *PSL_2(q)* (joint with T. Weigel): *in preparation*.

 ## Writings